Doctor Who writer inspired by professor's swarm robotics research

 This weekend’s episode of the long-running hit British television show, Doctor Who, will have a special connection to one Memorial University researcher.

 The season’s second episode, titled Smile, will see “The Doctor” taking his newest companion, Bill, to the colony world of Gliese 581 D, a bright, sunny world tended to by a swarm of tiny bird-like robots called Vardies and their user interface, the Emojibots.

 The Vardies, it just so happens, are named for Dr. Andrew Vardy, a professor jointly appointed with the faculties of Science and Engineering and Applied Science.

-Frank Cottrell-Boyce, an English screenwriter, novelist and actor, wrote the episode and, by way of a 2013 conference in Italy became friends of Dr. Vardy.
+Frank Cottrell-Boyce, an English screenwriter, novelist and actor, wrote the episode and is a friend of Dr. Vardy.

 “Frank and I were paired up to contribute to a book called Beta Life,” he explained.
 “Frank wrote a short story for this book based on some ideas of mine and the story was actually named for my dog.
 We kept in touch and I guess he wanted to give me some credit for the swarm of robots that will appear in this Doctor Who episode.”